Bag of Attributes for Video Event Retrieval: Introduction

 \section{Introduction}

-The retrieval of videos from specific events e.g., the wedding of Prince William and Kate Middleton, is a challenging application, as the goal is to retrieve other videos from that event in a database containing lots of different events.
+The retrieval of videos from specific events, e.g., the wedding of Prince William and Kate Middleton or the riots of 2012 in Barcelona, is a challenging application, as the goal is to retrieve other videos from that event in a database containing lots of different events.
 This task is even more challenging if we are considering only visual content, i.e., no textual annotations.
 Different events can occur at the same locations but in different dates, making videos of such events very similar visually.
 Other challenge is that there can be a large variation in visual aspects, even in the same event.
 For instance, for the wedding of Prince William and Kate Middleton, there can be videos with close-ups in the people and videos of the location (church, city buildings, etc).

-Traditional video descriptors are usually based on low-level features, like textures and local patches~\cite{ICIP_2011_Almeida, CVPR_2011_WANG, WILLEMS_2008_ECCV}, which rarely represent semantic properties.
-Some more recent approaches aim at at including semantics in image or video representations~\cite{ICMR_2012_Penatti,NIPS_2010_Li,Patterson2014IJCV}.
-Object Bank~\cite{NIPS_2010_Li}, for instance, represents images by the responses to object filters.
-Bag of Scenes~\cite{ICMR_2012_Penatti} considers a dictionary of scenes instead of a dictionary of local patches, and uses it for video representation aiming at geocoding, as the scenes can be representative of places.
+Traditional video descriptors are usually based on low-level features, like textures and local patches~\cite{ICIP_2011_Almeida, CVPR_2011_Wang, ECCV_2008_Willems}, which rarely represent semantic properties.
+Some more recent approaches aim at including semantics in video representations~\cite{CIKM_2013_Dalton, IJCV_2014_Patterson, CVPR_2014_Wu}.
+Action Bank~\cite{CVPR_2012_Sadanand} is a method to represent videos according to a bank of action detectors.
+Bag of Scenes~\cite{ICMR_2012_Penatti} considers a dictionary of scenes instead of a dictionary of local patches, and uses it for video geocoding, as the scenes can be representative of places.
+Works related to semantic signatures~\cite{WACV_2016_Agharwal, ICMR_2013_Habibian, MM_2013_Mazloom, TMM_2012_Merler} use concept detectors to obtain high-level video representations.
+Many works are based on obtaining frame-level feature vectors and then aggregating them as a video vector~\cite{AAAI_2013_Jiang, CVPR_2013_Ma, CVPR_2015_Ng, MM_2015_Ye, CVPR_2015_Xu, MM_2015_Wu, BMVC_2015_Zha}.

+Identifying and representing semantics of a video content is one of the most important aspects for video analysis, classification, indexing, and retrieval.
 If we could have a representation that can encode the multiple elements that appear in a given event in a single feature vector, we could better describe such event and discriminate it from others.
 Such a representation can be achieved by considering a classifier of high-level concepts in the video.
 Such concepts could be objects, scenes, locations, and so on.